4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 			- Collision detection and congestion, introduces random waiting periods for both senders when they detect a collision.
 			- If another collision is detected after waiting i.e, both senders picked the same integer for wait time then the randomized waiting interval is doubled
 		- How would a host know the IP of the first hop router?
-			- This would be done
+			- This would be done....(Answer later yaad se)
 			- ARP broadcast on FF-FF-FF-FF-FF-FF w/ B's IP address which would give the IP and then the mac as well
 - Ethernet Topologies
 	- Bus